NivlacSeugirdor/PhD/README.md

-# PhD
+# The priority-based traveling backpacker problem: formulations and heuristics (Expert Systems with Applications)
-Data and algorithms related to the doctorate.
+Data and algorithms related to the manuscript entitled "The priority-based traveling backpacker problem: formulations and heuristics (Expert Systems with Applications)".

 Organization: